POSH

 - Waiting too long because they are unsure if it is serious enough

-If something feels wrong, preserve first and decide the full seriousness second.
+If something feels wrong, preserve safe evidence first and decide the full seriousness second.

 Understand the full pattern

-These pages help explain the wider pattern better after the evidence is preserved.
+These pages help explain the wider pattern after the urgent evidence is preserved.

 Choose your next path

-Once evidence is preserved, go where the situation fits best.
+Once safe evidence is preserved, go where the situation fits best.

 Help another parent avoid mistakes